MichaelLeeHobbs/connect-pgpool/README.md

     * [ ] Add support for other types of SQL Databases.
     * [ ] Add support for plugins.
     * [x] Run test inside a container to see if this fixes the issue with them failing on github
     * [ ] Cache container images on github to speed up build time.
-May not be possiable
+May not be possiable?